Notice of Pre-AIA or AIA Status

 The earliest effective filing date of this AIA application is seen as September 20, 2021, the actual filing date, there being no earlier priority applications.

-The present application appears to be related to the applications giving rise to the following patent publication(s):
+The present application is also related to the applications giving rise to the following patent publication(s) (some redundancy may be present):

 This action is in response to the filing of the same date.